stegripe/rawon/docs/COOKIES_SETUP.md

 3. Don't log out from the platform in that browser
 4. Keep the browser profile intact (don't clear cookies)

-In practice, cookies can last **months or even years** if you follow these tips.

 ### Troubleshooting

 **Still getting "Sign in to confirm you're not a bot" errors?**